 On June 20, 2023, certain shareholders of the Company (the "Selling Shareholders") completed an underwritten secondary offering (the "secondary offering") of 4,887,500 ordinary shares at a public offering price of \$9.25 per ordinary share.
 The Company did not receive any proceeds from the sale of ordinary shares by the Selling Shareholders.
-The Company incurred \$733 in expenses in connection with the secondary offering during the three months ended June 30, 2023.
+The Company incurred \$733 in expenses in connection with the secondary offering during the nine months ended September 30, 2023. which are included in general and administrative expenses.